seth127/bigValley/README.md

 ### Learning
 The real point of this exercise is to design a process whereby the world could itself learn the ideal parameters which would lead to the most stable ecosystem.
 A first attempt at this is contained in 'bigValleySimLearning-RF1.py`.

-Each time `-RF1` iterates, it randomly generates 20 sets of parameters (from a normal distribution, centered on the starting parameters that are hard coded).
-It then builds a Random Forest model on *all* past runs (saved in the `...-SIMS-RF1.csv` file corresponding to your input parameters) and from that attempts to predict which of the 20 parameter sets will result in the most stable ecosystem.
-It then simulates the world with those parameters and logs the results in the `SIMS` file for use in future iterations.
+Each time `...-RF1.py` iterates, it randomly generates 20 sets of parameters (from a normal distribution, centered on the starting parameters that are hard coded).
+It then builds a Random Forest model on *all* past runs (saved in the `...-SIMS-RF1.csv` file corresponding to your input parameters) and then uses the model to predict which of the 20 parameter sets will result in the most stable ecosystem.
+It then simulates the world with those parameters and logs the results in the `...SIMS.csv` file for use in future iterations.

 This approach has shown some promise.
 More stable ecosystems are produced after several hundred iterations.
 However, the improvement levels off around 1000 iterations, as it is still tied to the distributions centered on the original hard coded parameters.
 Development is under way to automatically optimize these every hundred iterations or so in attempt to create a perpetually stabilizing universe.
-Wish us luck...

 ### Parameters
 Each new critter is generated with some small random variation (encoded in the `bigValley...` file) centered on the hard-coded parameter for that critter.
 Then, when critters reproduce, the variation of the new critter is centered on the value of it's parent.
 This creates some degree of "inheritance" or "evolution" as the world ages.